ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 Scope:
 ---
-Lambdas use lexical scope in the same way as a normal `{}`-delimited block, so as with anonymous classes it is allowed to refer to variables outside the lambda if they are "final or effectively final".
+Lambdas use lexical scope in the same way as a normal `{}`-delimited block, so - as with anonymous classes - they are allowed to refer to variables outside the lambda if they are "final or effectively final".

 Variables may be overridden if needed.